transpiling/destructuring-into-object/README.md

 	out.{b,c,d} = in

-+ This syntax is more clear and understandable: even without ES6 knowleges, developer can assume that some properies assigned to `out` from `in` variable.
++ This syntax is more clear and understandable: even without ES6 knowleges, developer can assume that some properties assigned to `out` from `in` variable.
 + You can omit braces `()` becouse statement doesn't starts with `{` now.